Withdrawal & Recovery

 Seek help if your depressed mood includes thoughts of self-harm or suicide.
 Seek help if anxiety is severe enough to prevent you from functioning at work or caring for yourself.
 Seek help if symptoms are not improving at all after 4 weeks, or if they are actively getting worse after the first week.
 Seek help if you have a pre-existing mental health condition that is significantly destabilized by withdrawal.

 You do not need to go through this alone.
-The SAMHSA National Helpline is free, confidential, available 24/7, and can connect you with local support.
+SAMHSA's National Helpline is free, confidential, available 24/7, and can connect you with local support.
 Call 1-800-662-4357.
+You can also text HOME to 741741 to reach the Crisis Text Line.

-For a broader look at cannabis withdrawal syndrome as a clinical condition, or a detailed day-by-day breakdown, see the weed withdrawal timeline.
+For a broader look at cannabis withdrawal syndrome as a clinical condition, or for the full cannabis withdrawal complete guide, see those dedicated resources.

 Frequently Asked Questions